Waverly Station Renewal, United Kingdom

-Waverly Station is Britain's largest train station located outside London.
-It is located in Edinburgh between the old and modern towns of the city, adjacent to Princes Street, Edinburgh Castle and the Princes Street Gardens.
+Waverley Station is the UK’s largest train station located outside London.
+It is located between the old and modern towns of Edinburgh, adjacent to Princes Street, Edinburgh Castle and the Princes Street Gardens.

-The station is currently undergoing a renewal programme, which includes refurbishment and modernisation of the station facilities and platforms, and redevelopment of the station steps at Princes Street entrance.
-Estimated to cost £130m, the renovation will take over four years to complete.
+The station underwent a renewal programme, which included the refurbishment and modernisation of the station facilities and platforms, and redevelopment of the station steps at Princes Street entrance.
+Estimated to cost £130m, the renovation took four years to complete.

-The refurbishment of the station steps at the Princes Street entrance commenced in February 2011 and is expected to be completed by July 2012.
+The refurbishment of the station steps at the Princes Street entrance commenced in February 2011 and was completed in January 2012.
 An application to rebuild the steps was filed in 2008 under the Transport and Works (Scotland) Act 2007.

-The refurbished steps will improve station access to the passengers who use these steps to reach the station platforms.
-It will also provide improved facilities to people with less mobility.
-The project is funded by Transport Scotland.
+The refurbished steps improve station access to the passengers who use these steps to reach the station platforms.
+It also provides improved facilities to people with less mobility.
+The project was funded by Transport Scotland.

 The station had undergone an infrastructure upgrade funded by Transport Scotland in 2008.
 The project required an investment of £150m and was intended to improve access and station capacity.